stormreply/aws-community-day-dach-2021/README.md

 This command will run yarn install on the root project and afterwards on all packages via lerna to create links for cross-package-dependencies.

 See [Lerna Bootstrap Documentation](https://github.com/lerna/lerna/tree/master/commands/bootstrap#readme) for more information.

+## Demo

+The frontend is deployed to https://d2fxqbzdovr139.cloudfront.net